infovore/twitterphant/README.md

 Twitterphant
 ============

-Twitterphant keeps track of searchterms for you.
+Twitterphant keeps track of searchterms for youa